Ullar-Kask/Udacity-DRLND/p2/README.md

 ===

 The application has been tested on AWS using instance type `p2.xlarge` and image `Deep Learning AMI (Ubuntu) Version 23.0`.

+===

+For a different implementation of the project please see [here](https://github.com/Ullar-Kask/TD3-PER/tree/master/Pytorch).